baskerville/bspwm/README.md

 In state *X*, the insertion point is *1*.

-We send the following message to *bspwm*: *window --presel up*.
+We send the following message to *bspwm*: *node -p north*.

 Then add a new window: *4*, this leads to state *Y*: the new internal node, *c* becomes *a*'s first child.

-Finally we send another message: *window --presel left* and add window *5*.
+Finally we send another message: *node -p west* and add window *5*.

-The ratio of the preselection (that ends up being the ratio of the split of the new internal node) can be change with the *window --ratio* message.
+The ratio of the preselection (that ends up being the ratio of the split of the new internal node) can be changed with the *node -o|--presel-ratio* message.

 ## Supported protocols and standards